-Though encouraging, in both studies of black families parents chose to commit to the sessions,viii giving the intervention a head start by selecting out less committed families, and neither had a control group who did not go through the programme.
-Without this we cannot know whether in these families the improvements would have occurred anyway or after any reasonable intervention.
-Also, extra gains in the high drug use families may have been partly due to their benefiting more from the other treatments they were receiving.
-Such limitations apply to most of the work on high-risk families, a by-product of concerns over depriving at-risk youngsters of help in order to create a control group.
+Though encouraging, in both studies of black families parents chose to commit to the sessions, iii giving the intervention a head start by selecting out less committed families, and neither included a comparison group who did not go through the programme.
+Without this we cannot know whether in these families the improvements would have occurred anyway or after any reasonably supportive intervention.
+Extra improvements in the high drug use familiesxx may also have been partly due to their gaining greater benefits from the other treatments they were receiving.
+Such limitations apply to most of the work on high-risk families, a byproduct of ethical concerns over deliberately depriving at-risk youngsters of help in order to create a control group.